 8 Silent Signs You May Have Heart Murmur

-Heart murmurs can be harmless or signal a more serious heart problem.
-These are the symptoms to watch for.
+What is a heart murmur?
+They can be harmless or signal a more serious heart problem.
+These are the heart murmur symptoms to watch for.

 What is a heart murmur?